lostjared/JavaScript.Projects/source/apps/intbuilder/README.md

 ## Motivation

 This game was based off of a game described in "The Pathways to Mastership" tape set by Jonathan Parker.
 It has been modified to work on a computer.
+The motivation behind it was to create something similar that I could use on my computer and share with others online.

 ## How to Play